karimsammouri/karimsammouri/README.md

   <summary>CSE 201: Intro to Software Engineering</summary>

   - Learned to apply an object-oriented analysis and design approach to case studies.
-  - Learned to describe the software development lifecycle and its associated processes, the different phases, and the relationships between the phases.
+  - Learned to describe the software development lifecycle (SDLC) and its associated processes, the different phases, and the relationships between the phases.
-  - Learned to describe and compare alternative software processes, including waterfall, incremental, spiral, prototyping, empirical, and agile methods.
+  - Learned to describe and compare alternative software processes such as waterfall, incremental, spiral, prototyping, empirical, and agile methods.
-  - Learned the different roles and responsibilities that make up a software team.
+  - Learned the different roles that make up a software team and the responsibilities of each.
   - Learned to develop clear, concise, and formal lifecycle artifacts, including requirements, design, implementation, and test documentation for software systems based on user and stakeholder needs.
-  - Learned to create UML use case, class, and sequence diagrams
+  - Learned to create UML use case, class, and sequence diagrams.
-  - Learned the importance of construction technologies such as version control.
+  - Learned the importance of technologies such as version control in the software development lifecycle.
-  - Learned fundamental design principles, including coupling, cohesion, and portability.
+  - Learned fundamental design principles such as coupling, cohesion, and portability.
-  - Learned the concept of design patterns and common examples.
+  - Learned the concept of design patterns and explored examples.
-  - Learned to apply the software development cycle as part of a team.
+  - Learned to apply the software development lifecycle as part of a team.
   - Learned to effectively present design artifacts.
-  - Learned various testing and quality assurance strategies, including validation and verification, and different levels of testing (unit, integration, systems, acceptance, regression, black box, white box).
+  - Learned various testing and quality assurance strategies, including validation and verification, and different levels of testing such as unit, integration, systems, acceptance, regression, black box, and white box testing.
 </details>
 <details>
   <summary>CSE 374: Algorithms I</summary>

   - Learned to characterize the runtime and storage requirements of a proposed algorithm or data structure.
   - Learned to determine the time and space complexity of algorithms.
-  - Learned the formal definitions of Ο, Θ, and Ω and how these describe the amount of work done by an algorithm.
+  - Learned the formal definitions of Ο, Θ, and Ω and how they describe the amount of work done by an algorithm.
   - Learned to use big O notation to define asymptotic upper bounds on time and space complexity of algorithms.
-  - Learned to describe and implement advanced algorithms, including dynamic-programming, greedy, and divide-and-conquer algorithms.
+  - Learned to describe and implement advanced algorithms such as dynamic-programming, greedy, and divide-and-conquer algorithms.
 </details>
 <h4>5️⃣ Fall Semester 2021-2022</h4>
 <details>
   <summary>CSE 381: Systems II</summary>

   - Learned to carry out the key steps in loading and starting an operating system.
-  - Learned to critique the design and tradeoffs in file systems and computer memory hierarchy and their interfaces.
+  - Learned to critique the design and tradeoffs in file systems and computer memory hierarchy levels.
-  - Learned to use multiprocessing and Inter-Process Communication (IPC) concepts and tools, including pipes to monitor and control processes.
+  - Learned to use multiprocessing and inter-process communication (IPC) concepts and tools such as pipes to monitor and control processes.
   - Learned to use concurrency and multithreaded programming concepts to create processes with multiple cooperating threads in ways that avoid deadlock.
-  - Learned to use virtualization and cloud services.
+  - Learned about virtualization and cloud services.
-  - Learned to use various security features provided by an operating system to avoid common security problems such as buffer overflow, stack smashing, trojans, and root kit problems.
+  - Learned about security features provided by an operating system to avoid common security problems such as buffer overflow, stack smashing, trojans, and root kit problems.
 </details>
 <details>
   <summary>CSE 383: Web Application Programming</summary>

-  - Learned technologies needed to implement web applications, including HTML, CSS, JavaScript, and AJAX.
+  - Learned technologies needed to implement web applications such as HTML, CSS, JavaScript, and AJAX.
   - Learned the nature of web applications, frameworks, and various architectures, including the role of the client and backend servers, and how they interrelate.
   - Learned to create interactive web applications using forms and other user input methods to gather and present data.
   - Learned to develop responsive web applications.
   - Learned concepts related to using databases.
   - Learned concepts of MVC and templating in the creation of web applications.
-  - Learned to describe and implement error handling conditions as they relate to network programming.
+  - Learned to implement error handling conditions in relation to network programming.
 </details>
 <h4>6️⃣ Spring Semester 2021-2022</h4>
 <details>